Residency Program in Comparative Ophthalmology

 - Graduation from a School of Veterinary Medicine.

-> - A minimum of 12 months full-time clinical practice as a veterinarian between graduation as a veterinarian and beginning the residency training program.
+- A minimum of 12 months' full-time clinical practice as a veterinarian in a general ("rotating") internship or equivalent private practice experience between completion of the veterinary degree and beginning the residency program.

-> - Demonstration of high motivation and excellent interpersonal skills.
+- Demonstration of high motivation and excellent interpersonal skills.

 - The application procedures vary somewhat each year and you must check back here regularly to verify requirements for any given cycle.
 In recent years, the University of California Davis Veterinary Ophthalmology Program has adhered to the Ophthalmology Residency Choosing Association (ORCA) rules as outlined on the ACVO website.
 The Veterinary Internship-Residency Matching Program (VIRMP) has NOT been utilized.
 So that you may begin thinking about and planning your packet, typically, the following items have been required:

 - A UCD-VMTH residency application form.

 - A personal statement highlighting career goals, personal background, and reasons for applying for this residency.